 There are two types of caps: non-cumulative and cumulative.

 Non-cumulative caps limit the maximum allowed increases in operating expenses over the previous year.
 For example, consider a scenario where the previous year’s operating expenses are $1,000 and the tenant has a 5% cap year-over-year.
-The following year, they would be responsible for, at most, $1,050 in operating expenses, $1,102.50 the year after, and so on.
+The following year, they would be responsible for, at most, $1,050 in operating expenses (1,000*1.05 = 1,050).
 Each year the opex charge is only allowed to increase, at most, 5% from the previous year.
-This type of cap is not very common in the Austin market.

 Cumulative caps give the landlord more flexibility in recovering opex costs from tenants.
 With this type of cap, the landlord can recover “unused” increases from past years.
-Using the previous example, say the base year expenses are $1,000 and there is a 5% cap in place.
+Using the previous example, say the base year expenses are $1,000 and there is a 5% cumulative cap in place.
 If opex increases to $1,020 in year two (a 2% increase) the landlord retains the unused 3% for future use.
 Then, if opex in year three increases to $1,101.60 (an 8% increase), the tenant is responsible for the full amount through the combination of the previously unused 3% and the 5% cap.
-In the Austin market today it is common for office leases to include a cumulative cap between 5%-6%.

 The importance of caps in the reconciliation process is that they limit what a landlord can charge a tenant in opex.
 This provides both a safety net for the tenant and an incentive for the landlord to keep operating expenses relatively controlled.
 Without caps, a large increase in opex uncovered by the reconciliation process could cause a tenant significant, unexpected financial hardship.

 Time in Space